Message from Steve Wozniak

-Valentyna, a recent immigrant from Ukraine enrolled in the Vision Literacy program over a year ago as an adult learner.
-She wanted to volunteer in our office to get the chance improve her English and have the opportunity to engage in conversations and practice her English reading, writing and speaking skills.
-Currently, while with working in our office, Valentyna has taken up some Stanford University courses which will help her in the future.
+An immigrant from Ukraine, enrolled as an adult learner in the Vision Literacy program more than a year ago.
+She volunteered in our office so that she could work on her English by engaging in conversations and practicing her English reading, writing, and speaking skills.
+While working in our office, Valentyna took courses at Stanford University to help her in the future.

-Give the Gift of Literacy: bit.ly/1b0q0FF and don't forget to share and spread the word!
+Give the Gift of Literacy: DONATE and don't forget to share and spread the word!

 Posted by Vision Literacy on Sunday, April 19, 2015

-At Vision Literacy, our programs focus on the key areas of importance in an individual’s life to provide him or her with the skill set they need to thrive at home, at work, and in their community.
+At Vision Literacy, our programs focus on areas of importance in an individual’s life, providing the skill set needed to thrive at home and at work, as well as in the community.
 Volunteers and instructors are trained to provide learning services in the following areas:

-Family Literacy: Parents build skills that promote independence and help increase their children's academic achievement.
+- Family Literacy: Parents build skills that promote independence and help to increase their children's academic achievement.

-Health Literacy: Skills are built that increase understanding of health issues.
+- Health Literacy: Learners build skills that increase their understanding of health issues.